 Don’t overlook soup

-Soup is a main course in authentic Italian restaurants but you can also order it as an appetizer.
+Soup is a main course in authentic Italian restaurants but you can also order it as an appetiser.
 Traditional Tuscan and Florentine soups, with combinations of escarole, beans, pasta and sausage, can be good alternatives to meat antipasti or salads filled with cheese.

-Pasta or main course
+Pasta and main course